Stock of the Day

 Here are some ways that investors could benefit from investing in VeriSign, Inc.:

-• Institutional investors own 92.90% of the stock, which often signals confidence in the company's future performance and stability.
+• With institutional investors holding approximately 92.90% of the stock, there is a strong confidence in the company's long-term prospects.

 VeriSign Bear Case